 Automate contract workflows, from agreement routing to collaboration

-Here's how an automated workflow might look like:
+Here's how an automated workflow might look:

 - The sales team can set up a workflow to send contract creation requests for approval to legal when the deal reaches a certain stage.